E. W. Marland: Governor of Oklahoma

-In 1940, Marland ran for the United States House of Representatives again but was unsuccessful against a Republican candidate.
+In 1940, ex-Governor Marland ran again for the United States House of Representatives in Congress but was unsuccessful against another Republican candidate.

 Pioneer Woman statue

 In the early 1920s while enjoying his great oil wealth, Marland decided to commission a statue, the Pioneer Woman, for installation in Ponca City.
 Marland was asked, "E. W., why don't you have sculptor Jo Davidson make a statue to the vanishing American, a Ponca, Otoe, or an Osage – a monument of great size?"
 Marland answered, "The Indian is not the vanishing American – it's the pioneer woman."